Drums Along the Mohawk: Production

 Parts of the film were shot in Utah, specifically in Duck Creek, Strawberry Valley, Mirror Lake, Navajo Lake, Sidney Valley, and Cedar Breaks National Monument.

+The discovery of early drafts of the screenplay reveal the involvement of William Faulkner as author of the original treatment and creator of the film's initial dialogue.

 Historical accuracy

-Like most of John Ford's films, Drums Along the Mohawk is loosely based on historical events.
-A central feature of the plot is the Battle of Oriskany, a pivotal engagement of the Saratoga campaign during the American Revolutionary War, in which a British contingent drove southward from Canada in an attempt to occupy the Hudson Valley and isolate Connecticut, Rhode Island, New Hampshire, and Massachusetts from the remaining colonies.
-A second, smaller force called the St. Leger Expedition, traveled down the St Lawrence, across Lake Ontario, and marched across the Mohawk Valley heading from the west, and besieged Fort Schuyler, now better known under its original, prewar name of Fort Stanwix.
+Drums Along the Mohawk is loosely based on historical events.
+A central feature of the plot is the Battle of Oriskany, a pivotal engagement of the Saratoga campaign during the American Revolutionary War, in which a British force drove southward from Canada in an attempt to occupy the Hudson Valley and isolate Connecticut, Rhode Island, New Hampshire, and Massachusetts from the rest of the Thirteen Colonies.
+A second, smaller force called the St. Leger Expedition, traveled down the St. Lawrence, across Lake Ontario, and marched across the Mohawk Valley heading from the west, and besieged Fort Schuyler, now better known under its original, prewar name of Fort Stanwix.

-At this time, the Mohawk Valley of upstate New York was simultaneously the traditional homeland of the Iroquois Six Nations, a powerful political and military force in the region prior to the American Revolution, while also home to an increasing number of primarily White settlers.
-(Black slaves were brought in the region and both the Whites and some Iroquois, too, sometimes owned slaves of African descent.)
-The Iroquois Confederacy, while dependent on the White civilization for trade goods and economic opportunities, was quite concerned about the increasing presence and growing numbers of White settlers in their homeland.
-While at first eager to try to stay neutral in the conflict between many settlers and the British crown, this proved impossible for several reasons, and the bulk of the Iroquois nations chose sides in the conflict.
-The Seneca and the Mohawk, led by Joseph Brant, sided with the British, motivated by their tradition good relations with the British and Sir William Johnson and his family, and the British promise to continue to work to reduce White settlement in their homeland.
+The Mohawk Valley of upstate New York had been the traditional homeland of the Iroquois Six Nations, a powerful political and military force in the region prior to the American Revolution.
+Increasingly, white settlers entered the area, with a contingent furthest west of primarily German Palatine origin, who had been largely welcomed by the Mohawks resident there.

+Nonetheless, the larger Iroquois Confederacy (that the Mohawks were a part of) was quite concerned about the increasing presence and growing numbers of White settlers in their homeland.
+Dependent on the White civilization for trade goods and economic opportunities, it was at first eager to try to stay neutral in the conflict between Americans settlers and the British Crown; this proved impossible for several reasons, and the bulk of the Iroquois nations chose sides in the conflict.
+The Seneca and the Mohawk, led by Joseph Brant, sided with the British, motivated by their traditional good relations with Britain and Sir William Johnson, and Britain's promise to continue to work to reduce American settlement in their homeland.
 Others, notably the Oneida, sided with the Americans and participated in this conflict on the rebel side throughout the war.

-Prior to the arrival of the St. Leger Expedition, the conflict in the region was primarily between local people who wished to remain loyal to the crown and those who wished to separate from British rule.
-Locally recruited units of Loyalists also participated in the fighting in the region.
+Prior to the arrival of the St. Leger Expedition, the conflict in the region was primarily between local people who wished to remain loyal to the Crown and those who wished to separate from British rule.
+Locally recruited Loyalist units also participated in the fighting in the region.
 Troops from the King's Royal Regiment of New York, (also known as Johnson's Royal Greens) and Butler's Rangers, participated in the campaign and fought at the Battle of Oriskany on the side of the Crown with Mohawk and Seneca warriors.